Hunnytyagi1996/Live-Weather-App/README.md

 # WeatherAPP

-In this project,  i created angular weather application which tells you the weather of a location.
+In this project,  I created angular weather application which tells you the weather of a location.

 This Angular project will have a search functionality in which the user can type in the location for which they want to search the weather for.